Impress your guests with these beautiful Apricot Bars.

 - Use a large mixing bowl and beat eggs, sugar, and vanilla extract with an electric mixer on medium-high until creamy.
 Add flour, baking powder, and salt to the creamy eggs and combine well.
 Stir in apricots and walnuts.

 - Pour the batter over the baked baselayer.
 Bake for 30-35 minutes at 350° Fahrenheit.
-Allow to cool completely and dust with confectioner's sugar.
-Cut into squares bars and enjoy.
+Once cool, dust with confectioner's sugar.
+Cut into squares and enjoy.